 Fleeing conflict and instability, Afghans have sought refuge in Iran for decades.
-Today, the country’s Afghan refugee population totals some 3 million people –one of the largest in the world.
+Today, the country’s Afghan refugee population totals some three million people.

 Among the most vulnerable Afghans in Iran are women heads of household, the elderly, people with disabilities, and unaccompanied minors.